Sampling two-dimensional isometric tensor network states: Background: Tensor network methods

 We draw an independent sample $s_2$, from the marginal distribution \eqref{eq:p2_mps}, and store the corresponding probability $p_2=p(\sigma_2 \mid s_1)$.
 Then evaluate the MPS tensor $B_2$ at the sampled index $s_2$, by contracting the physical index with the $d \times 1$ standard basis vector $e_{s_2}$, and scale by a factor of $1/\sqrt{p_2}$ to obtain $S_2$ analogous to \eqref{eq:evaluate_A1}.
 Finally, contracting $S_2$ with $Q_{3}$ yields $B_3$, which can then be used to sample an index from the third site of the MPS.

-Continuing this process recursively, we draw a single independent sample from each of the marginal distributions on the right-hand side of \eqref{eq:prod_rule} and hence draw one independent sample from the joint distribution on the left.
-This is a perfect sampling algorithm \cite{Djuric2002} with computational cost $\mathcal{O}(dL\chi^3)$ dominated by putting the initial MPS into canonical form \eqref{eq:mps_can_1}.
-The main steps are summarized in Algorithm~\ref{alg:mps_sample}.
+Continuing this process recursively, we draw a single independent sample from each of the marginal distributions on the right-hand side of \eqref{eq:prod_rule} and hence obtain one independent sample from the joint distribution on the left.
+This yields a perfect sampling algorithm \cite{Djuric2002}.
+In the canonical form implementation adopted here, the cost of first transforming the MPS into the form \eqref{eq:mps_can_1} and then sequentially sampling all sites scales as $\mathcal{O}(dL\chi^3)$.
+We emphasize, however, that canonization is not strictly necessary for exact MPS sampling.
+Other perfect sampling schemes can be formulated using precomputed boundary contractions with equivalent asymptotic cost but may offer practical constant factor speedups.
+We adopt the canonical form viewpoint because it generalizes naturally to isoTNS, where isometric structure is built into the ansatz and allows analogous simplifications of local marginals on the orthogonality hypersurface.
+The main steps of the canonical form version are summarized in Algorithm~\ref{alg:mps_sample}.

 Note that the algorithm described above performs sampling in the computational (canonical) basis.
 It is straightforward to modify this algorithm to sample in an arbitrary basis.
 For example, instead of sampling the first marginal distribution \eqref{eq:mps_marg1}, which corresponds to the diagonal entries of the reduced density matrix